 How it works

-Call reporting uses Google forwarding numbers to measure the performance of your call extension or call ad.
+Call reporting uses Google forwarding numbers to measure the performance of your call asset or call ad.
 When you turn on call reporting, we’ll assign a Google forwarding phone number to your ad.
 That way, you’ll be able to view the details of your calls and count them as conversions.
 Learn more about how to manage call reporting for your campaigns

 Here’s what happens when your ad runs with call reporting: